GuoChen018/digital-home/src/pages/blog/03-new-blog.md

 But, the image preview just won’t show up on Twitter.
 I searched tons of articles and videos.
 It just wasn’t working.

-Then, I realized two important things that fixed it.
+Then, I realized there were two problems and fixed them.

-### My og:image is set up incorrectly
+### Problem 1: My og:image is set up incorrectly

 This was my code originally: